Dr. Panagiotis Koutroumpis

 Welcome to my personal webpage.

-I am currently an Assistant Professor (adjunct staff) in the School of Economics and Finance at Queen Mary University of London.
-Previously I was a Visiting Assistant Professor at City University London as well as a Researcher and a Visiting Fellow at the London School of Economics and Political Science (LSE).
+I am currently a Lecturer (adjunct staff) in the School of Economics and Finance at Queen Mary University of London.
+Previously I was a Visiting Lecturer at City University London as well as a Researcher and a Visiting Fellow at the London School of Economics and Political Science (LSE).

 I hold a BSc in Business Administration from Athens University of Economics and Business, a MSc in Finance and Accounting and a PhD in Financial Economics from Brunel University London.
 As of January 2020 I will pursue a MSc in Analytics at Georgia Institute of Technology in the Unites States of America.
 I have been awarded the Postgraduate Teaching Award for the academic year 2015-2016 from Queen Mary University of London and the Dean’s Prize for Innovation and Impact in Doctoral Research (2016) from Brunel University London.
 For the academic year 2018-2019 I was nominated "Teacher of the Year" at Queen Mary University London.

-My main research interests span across four disciplinary areas, including Credit Ratings, Development Economics, Econometrics, Economic History and Political Economy.
+My main research interests span across four disciplinary areas, including Corporate Finance and Corporate Governance, Credit Ratings, Development Economics, Economic History and Political Economy.

-I have expertise in applied econometrics and empirical finance and I am currently working on a number of projects on credit ratings, IPOs, corporate finance and climate change.
+I have expertise in applied econometrics and empirical finance and I am currently working on a number of projects on Corporate Social Responsibility, Political Ideology and Dividends.

 I am also interested in gold coins.
 If you would like to discuss this further please send me an email.